 What is Acculturated?

-Welcome to Acculturated (a-culture-rated), a blog about the virtues and vices of pop culture and why pop culture matters.
+Welcome to Acculturated (a-culture-rated), an online magazine about the virtues and vices of pop culture and why pop culture matters.
 This is a place where I and other writers rate our culture and the kinds of messages it sends out every day.

 Pop culture is our immanent reality.
 It is the culture.
 In today’s media-saturated world, pop culture has more direct social influence on a person’s life than anything else.Its very exuberance is the one experience that no one escapes.
 “I challenge anyone to tell me who won the Nobel Peace Prize the last five years.
 But someone like Kim Kardashian will be remembered,” says a Hollywood agent.
 Hannah Arendt foresaw this when she wrote in 1961 that the “market-driven media would lead to the displacement of culture by the dictates of entertainment.”
 Our values are cobbled together from the television shows, magazines, movies, and songs that dazzle and entertain us day after day.
 That’s a good thing and a bad thing.